alexrsagen/go-jwt-cracker/README.md

-# go-jwt-cracker
+# JWT-Cracker
-Concurrent HS256 JWT token brute force cracker, inspired by https://github.com/lmammino/jwt-cracker
+HS256/384/512 JWT token brute force cracker.

 This is realistically only effective to crack JWT with weak secrets.
-It also only currently works with HMAC-SHA256 signatures.
+It also only currently works with HMAC-SHA2 signatures.

 It should be slightly faster than it's inspiration, as it uses a new goroutine for each generated and compared hash.
 Could be made faster if it was generating secrets in more than one goroutine.